Experimental Holography#

 phase = np.zeros(slm.shape)

 Great.
 Let’s take a look at the result in our camera with .get_image().
-We’ll also set the exposure to an appropriate value.
+We’ll also set the exposure to an appropriate value; when running this notebook yourself, this might need to be adjusted.

 [143]: